catswords-social/policy/xmpp.md

 XMPP (Extensible Messaging and Presence Protocol) is an open communication protocol primarily designed for instant messaging, presence information, and contact list maintenance.
 It enables decentralized, secure, and real-time communication between users across various platforms.
 XMPP is built on XML and allows the transmission of data between two or more entities, making it flexible for a wide range of applications, including messaging, presence updates, and collaboration.

 ### How do I apply?
 Catswords Colosseum offers a messenger service based on the XMPP protocol with end-to-end encryption (e.g., [OMEMO](https://conversations.im/omemo/)).
-Accounts are issued manually, so please apply by sending an email or submitting the form.
+Accounts are issued manually, so please apply by sending an email or submitting the form (Google Forms).

 * oss@catswords.net
 * [Messenger Registration - omemo.id (forms.gle)](https://forms.gle/dPyE1fTm3WFVygN48)